Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Proposed Solution to DPC-based SIM

-We remark that the objective function in (\ref{eq:Obj_BC}) is neither convex nor concave with respect to the optimization variables.
-To deal with this, we exploit the well-know duality between \acp{BC} and \acp{MAC}, introduced in \cite{vishwanath2003duality}, which states that the achievable sum-rate of the MIMO BC equals the achievable sum-rate of the dual MIMO MAC.
-Accordingly, (\ref{eq:opt_problem_BC}) is equivalent to the EEmax problem in the dual MAC, which is expressed as
+The EEmax problem in (\ref{eq:Obj_BC}) is challenging to solve since its objective function is neither convex nor concave with respect to the optimization variables.
+To deal with this, we exploit the well-known duality between \acp{BC} and \acp{MAC} \cite{vishwanath2003duality}, which states that the capacity region of the MIMO BC is equal to the capacity achieving region of the dual MIMO MAC.
+For single-user MIMO systems, this duality means that the capacity of a downlink channel $\mathbf{H}$ equals that of a dual uplink channel $\mathbf{H}^{H}$ under the same power constraint, which is easily understood.
+Extending this idea to multi-user MIMO systems, for a given channel between the BS and user $k$, the BC channel $\mathbf{H}_{k}$ corresponds to the dual MAC channel $\mathbf{H}_{k}^{H}$.
+Similarly, each transmit covariance matrix $\mathbf{Q}_{k}$ in the BC has as its counterpart a corresponding dual covariance matrix $\mathbf{S}_{k}$ in the dual MAC.\footnote{It should be noted that $\mathbf{Q}_{k}$ can not be directly mapped to $\mathbf{S}_{k}$.
+Instead, it is required to compute first $\mathbf{S}_{K},\mathbf{S}_{K-1},\dots,\mathbf{S}_{k+1}$ before obtaining $\mathbf{S}_{k}$ \cite{vishwanath2003duality}.}{} Accordingly, (\ref{eq:opt_problem_BC}) is equivalent to the EEmax problem in the dual MAC, which is expressed as